ppreshant/flow_cytometry/notes-flowcytometry.md

 - [ ] Go into the functions of the flowAI package and fish out the one that is making the flow rate plot and use it by itself
 - [ ] Calculate an avg flow rate (either all stuff or only gated cells) once you understand what the $Time variable is storing.. and its units

-## data trimming/processing
-Inspired from FlowCal, seeing if the processes can be mimiced.
-And if flopR can't do it automatically, we can incorporate it before hand or within the flopR functions..

 ## Gating
 - [ ] Is there a `flowWorkspace` way to gate (quad gate..?) on a single sample and use the same gating parameters across all samples?